Jensen Huang: Betting it all on AI, plus putting some NVIDIA chips into philanthropy

 Pursuing higher education, he earned a bachelor’s degree in electrical engineering from Oregon State University in 1984.
 During his time at Oregon State, he met Lori Mills, who happened to be his lab partner in an engineering course.
 After doing homework together on Sundays, the couple married in 1988.

 In 1992, Jensen Huang went on to complete his Master’s in Electrical Engineering from Stanford University.
-Today, Jensen and Lori Haung have two children together, Madison and Spencer.
-Madison Huang is the director of product and technical marketing for NVIDIA Omniverse, and their son Spencer Huang is one of the company’s product managers.
+Today, Jensen and Lori Huang have two children together, Madison and Spencer.
+Madison Huang is the Director of Product Strategy for NVIDIA Omniverse, and their son Spencer Huang is a Product Manager working on NVIDIA’s AI developer ecosystem.

-Jensen Huang’s first job after graduating with his bachelor’s was at Advanced Micro Devices (AMD).
-He worked as a product engineer, focusing on designing and testing microchips.
-He specialised particularly in memory and microprocessors, which gave him early exposure and a head start in Silicon Valley’s semiconductor industry.
+Jensen Huang’s first job after graduating with his bachelor’s was at Advanced Micro Devices (AMD), where he worked as a product engineer designing and testing microchips.
+His early focus on memory and microprocessors gave him a head start in Silicon Valley’s semiconductor industry.

-Compared to other billionaires, Huang lives a pretty modest lifestyle.
-There are no superyachts or trips to space attached to his name, but putting his money where his mouth is, a major part of his wealth is tied up in his significant NVIDIA shareholding.
-Huang owns around 859.39 million shares of NVIDIA, which represents about 3.5% of the company.
+Compared to many billionaires, Huang is known for his modest lifestyle.
+There are no superyachts or private space ventures tied to his name.
+Instead, the vast majority of his wealth remains concentrated in his NVIDIA shareholding, where he owns roughly 859 million shares — about 3.5% of the company.

-Jensen Huang and his wife, Lori Huang, also founded the Jen-Hsun & Lori Huang Foundation in 2007 in Palo Alto, California.
-The foundation holds 69 million NVIDIA shares, which are valued at over $8 billion, ranking it as the 20th largest foundation in the US.
+Jensen and Lori Huang also established the Jen-Hsun & Lori Huang Foundation in 2007, based in Palo Alto.
+The foundation now controls an estimated 69 million NVIDIA shares (worth over $10 billion), making it one of the largest private family foundations in the United States by assets.

 The Jen-Hsun & Lori Huang Foundation operates independently, without additional board members or staff.
-It maintains a discreet presence, without a website or formal grant application process.
-The foundation’s philanthropic efforts go to higher education, STEM (science, technology, engineering, and mathematics), public health, and community support.
-The couple place particular importance on institutions relevant to their personal experiences and the San Francisco Bay Area.
-Notable donations include:
+It maintains a discreet presence, with no official website or public grant application process.
+The foundation focuses on philanthropy in higher education, public health, AI-enabled medical research, STEM advancement, and community development, particularly on the West Coast and within the San Francisco Bay Area.
+In 2024, it announced a $100 million donation to the University of California, San Francisco (UCSF) to accelerate biomedical research through AI and advanced computing.

-Oregon State University (OSU): In 2022, the Huangs donated $50 million to their alma mater, Oregon State University, to build the Jen-Hsun and Lori Huang Collaborative Innovation Complex.
-With this gift, the couple hopes to inspire future generations of students to fall in love with technology and its capacity to change the world.
+Oregon State University (OSU): In 2022, the Huangs donated $50 million to their alma mater to establish the Jen-Hsun and Lori Huang Collaborative Innovation Complex, an AI-powered research hub designed to inspire new generations of engineers and technologists.

 Reflecting on his personal journey, Huang tells 60 Minutes interviewer Bill Whitaker: